Read time 10 minutes

 3. Now, restart the Microsoft Outlook application and try to expand the folder.

-Conflicts with the third-party add-ins can affect the synchronization of the mailbox as well as the functioning of the application since they become roadblocks to a smoothly running function.
-Running the application in the Safe Mode might also help to resolve the issue.
+Conflicts with third-party add-ins can affect the synchronization of the mailbox as well as the functioning of the application, as they become roadblocks to a smoothly running function.
+Running the application in Safe Mode might also help to resolve the issue.
 You can also try disabling the Outlook add-ins using the following procedure and then attempt to expand the problematic account folder.

-1. On the Microsoft Outlook application interface, click File > Info > Options.
+1. Open Outlook and tap on the File > Info > Options.

 Microsoft Outlook application interface